White 6394 metres, CR72.9/128

 4/ Dylan Frittelli won the 2008 SA Junior Matchplay crown at Schoeman Park.

-1/ Club professional Ian Palmer celebrates 50 years as a club member in 2021.
+1/ Club professional Ian Palmer celebrated 50 years as a club member in 2021 and then retired at the end of 2022.
 A Bloemfontein boy, he played Nuffield Schools cricket for Free State in 1976 with Kepler Wessels and competed on the European Tour, winning the 1992 Johnnie Walker Classic and 1993 Jersey Open.
 His biggest Sunshine Tour victory was the 1985 Wild Coast Classic.
-He has been the club pro for 23 years since his semi-retirement from tournament golf.
+He was the club pro for 25 years following his semi-retirement from tournament golf.

 2/ When Schoeman Park celebrated its centenary in 2004, they had a special guest speaker in Ernie Els, a friend of Palmer’s, who memorably stayed up throughout the night with members.
 The first tournament Els played as a professional – after winning the Sunshine Tour Q School at Randfontein in October 1989 – was a few weeks later in the Bloemfontein Classic, won by Des Terblanche on 278.
 Els shot 290.